Boaz Sharabi: Biography

-He has participated in many song contests, and won the Viña del Mar Festival Song in 1977.
+He has participated in many song contests.
+Among them, the Viña del Mar Festival Song in 1977, with "Song of Love", performed by female singer Navah Baruchin.

-Sharabi lives in Caesarea, and has been married three times.
+Sharabi lives in Caesarea, and has been married thrice.
 In the 1970s, he married Liora.
 After their divorce, he married Helen, a drug addict who committed suicide in 1991.
 In 2002, he married Pnina Tzadok, who was three decades his junior, and they had a son who was born in December 2004.
 They divorced in 2006.